APRICOT

 Apricots are classified as 'Freestone' (the fruits receeds slightly from the seed allowing easy removal) or 'Clingstone' (the seeds are firmly attached to the fruit).

-Rich's apricots are shipped at 4-6 ft. tall, with a trunk caliper of 11/16 to 3/4 inch and are grown on seedling rootstock..
+Rich's apricots are shipped with a trunk caliber of 1/2 to 5/8 inch and are grown on seedling rootstock..
 If you wish to check availability before ordering, please email us at customerservice@richfarmgarden.com .
 If you have cultivation or other questions, please contact us at questions@richfarmgarden.com

 Ripening dates below are given for USDA Zone 5.